 - In Appcues’ cheapest plan, you can tag only 10 elements in the UI while on Userpilot’s cheapest plan you can tag up to 25 elements in the UI

-- Lower plans have limited features and a monthly active users (MAU) limit.
-Userpilot on the other hand does not limit features and pricing is based on MAU.
+- Userpilot on the other hand does not limit features and pricing is based on MAU

 - No resource center to help build help resources for your app like on Userpilot

-- Despite offering much less in terms of features and value for money, Appcue’s cheapest plan is still more expensive than Userpilot’s cheapest plan that offers way more features and functionality.
+- Appcue’s cheapest plan is still more expensive than Userpilot’s basic plan that offers more features and functionality.

 For employee onboarding / third party app walkthroughs – Walkme